fsr/csharp-lessons/_exercises/04_polygon_point_class.md

 ### Step 5 (Optional)

 Put the whole process of the polygon creation in an own (`static`) method in the `Programm` class.

-#
-You can find the solution to this task [Here](https://github.com/satkowski/csharp-solutions/tree/master/03_objektorientierung/01_polygon_point_class).